Dundalk: The Year So Far

 Star Performers in 2020

-Top of the list here have to be Sceptical and Crossfirehurricane.
+Top of the list here have to be Sceptical, Crossfirehurricane, Vatican City, Aerclub and Bowerman.

 The Denis Hogan-trained Sceptical returned for the season on February 21st and ran out a comfortable winner of a six-furlong handicap from a rating of 90.
 He then returned to Dundalk on March 6th and ran out an even-more impressive winner of a five-furlong handicap from a rating of 101.

-His rating is now 114, which makes him the highest-rated sprinter in Ireland, something made more remarkable by the fact that he cost owner James McAuley just £2,800 at the Goffs Horses In Training & Store Horses Sale last August.
+Those wins earned him a rating of 114, which made him the highest-rated sprinter in Ireland, something made more remarkable by the fact that he cost owner James McAuley just £2,800 at the Goffs Horses In Training & Store Horses Sale last August.

 Bred by Sheikh Mohammed’s Godolphin operation, Sceptical is by Exceed And Excel out of Jealous Again, a very fast filly trained in the USA by Wesley Ward that won the Group 2 Queen Mary Stakes at Royal Ascot in 2009.

-Having won his maiden at Limerick in June, he reappeared at Dundalk on February 7th and ran out a convincing winner over seven furlongs.
+He won his maiden at Limerick in June then reappeared at Dundalk on February 7th and ran out a convincing winner over seven furlongs.
 He improved markedly on that run when stepping up in trip to a mile, also at Dundalk, on February 28 when landing the €75,000 Woodford Reserve Patton, a Listed Race and a qualifier for the Kentucky Derby.

-Other horses to mention are Ado McGuinness’s Bowerman, who won twice at Dundalk before being narrowly beaten in a Listed Race at Cagnes-Sur-Mer in France last time, and Henry de Bromhead’s Aerclub, who is now unbeaten in two runs, both at Dundalk, and will surely next be seen in a stakes race.
+The Ado McGuinness-trained Bowerman won twice at Dundalk before being narrowly beaten in a Listed Race at Cagnes-Sur-Mer in France and then winning the valuable Irish Lincolnshire at The Curragh on June 12th.
+Henry de Bromhead’s Aerclub is now unbeaten in two runs, both at Dundalk, and will surely next be seen in a stakes race.
+(Aerclub was subsequently sold by his owners and will continue his racing carerer in Hong Kong.)

 News/Next Scheduled Fixtures

-Dundalk’s next fixture is due to take place on Sunday July 12th followed by Saturday August 15th before the Winter Series begins on Friday September 18th.
+Dundalk’s next fixture, as mentioned earlier, will take place on Sunday July 12th followed by Saturday August 15th before the Winter Series begins on Friday September 18th.

-Work on the installation of a completely new Polytrack surface at Dundalk was set to be completed by June 15th.
+Work on the installation of a completely new Polytrack surface at Dundalk has been completed.

 Below is the list of sires that have had winners this year at Dundalk.